303rd Air Expeditionary Group: Creation

-Combat in Europe
+Air war in Europe

-Due to the haste to move heavy bombers to Europe, the group was insufficiently trained for combat and it continued to train in England until it entered combat on 17 November 1942 in a strike against Saint-Nazaire, but returned without striking, having been unable to locate its target.
+Due to the haste to move heavy bombers to Europe, the group was insufficiently trained for combat and it continued to train in England until its first combat mission on November 17, 1942 in a strike against German submarines at Saint-Nazaire.
+The 303rd returned having been unable to locate its target.
 It attacked Saint-Nazaire the following day, although its intended target was La Pallice.
 Its initial raids were on airfields, railroads and submarine pens in France.
 As one of only four Flying Fortress groups in VIII Bomber Command during late 1942 and early 1943, the 303rd participated in the development of the tactics that would be used throughout the air campaign against Germany.

 In 1943, the group began flying missions to Germany, participating in the first attack by American heavy bombers on a target in Germany, a raid on the submarine yards at Wilhelmshaven on 27 January 1943.
 From that time, it concentrated primarily on strategic bombardment of German industry, marshalling yards, and other strategic targets, including the ball bearing plants at Schweinfurt, shipyards at Bremen and an aircraft engine factory at Hamburg.

 The 303rd received a Distinguished Unit Citation when adverse weather on 11 January 1944 prevented its fighter cover from joining the group, exposing it to continuous attacks by Luftwaffe fighters.
 Despite this opposition, the unit successfully struck an aircraft assembly plant at Oschersleben.